Zacknero/TheBallocchiWorld/README.md

 # TheBallocchiWorld

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8 and updated into version 8.0.0.

 I have implemented:
 - Basic Folder Structure
 - Guard
-- Interceptor
+- Interceptor (Authentication and Errors)
 - Firebase for Login
-- Next issue:
-  - After login view Home Page with Menu routing - Completed: 60%
+- Menu Routing with Login, child Login (First Page), Admin Page and Logout

 ## Development server